nlbse2023/issue-report-classification/README.md

 This NLBSE tool competition is on automatic issue report classification, an important task in issue management and prioritization.

-For the competition, we provide a dataset encompassing more than TODO 800k labeled issue reports (as bugs, features, questions and documentation) extracted from real open-source projects.
+For the competition, we provide a dataset encompassing more than 1.2M labeled issue reports (as bugs, features, questions and documentation) extracted from real open-source projects.
 You are invited to leverage this dataset for evaluating your classification approaches and compare the achieved results against a two proposed baseline approaches based on FastText and RoBERTa.

 ## Participation